Benjamin Bludnicki - Obituary

 He is survived by his beloved daughter, Mary Bludnicki of Trumbull, and his son, Rev. Dennis Bludnicki and his wife, Janet Bludnicki, of Stratford; one brother, Edward Bludnicki and his wife, Lorraine Niezelski, of Ansonia.
 He was predeceased by his sister, Jean Gesek, and his infant sister, Stella.

-A Mass of Christian Burial will be held on Wednesday, July 15, 2020 at 11 a.m. at St. Theresa Church, 5301 Main Street, Trumbull.
-Burial with military honors will follow in Gate of Heaven Cemetery, Trumbull.
-Friends may call the morning of the funeral from 9 to 10:30 a.m. at the Pistey Funeral Home, 2155 Main Street, Stratford, and must follow current restrictions limiting guests to 25 people, wearing a mask which can be provided, and practicing social distancing.
-To express condolences online, visit www.pisteyfuneralhome.com
+A Mass of Christian Burial was held Wednesday, July 15, 2020 at 11 am at St. Theresa Church, Trumbull.
+Burial with military honors in Gate of Heaven Cemetery, Trumbull.
+Those who so desire may donate in Benjamin's memory to the Hudson Valley Honor Flight, PO Box 375, Walden, NY 12586 or to the Disabled American Veterans

+, 35 Cold Spring Rd,Suite 315, Rocky Hill, CT 06067.
+To express condolences online visit www.pisteyfuneralhome.com

 .